-2.4.12 Text Box: Describe how the Eligible Entity will ensure any prospective subgrantee deploying network facilities meets the minimum qualifications for managerial capability as outlined on pages 73 - 74 of the BEAD NOFO.
+- 2.4.12 Text Box: Describe how the Eligible Entity will ensure any prospective subgrantee deploying network facilities meets the minimum qualifications for managerial capability as outlined on pages 73 74 of the BEAD NOFO.
 If the Eligible Entity opts to provide application materials related to the BEAD subgrantee selection process, the Eligible Entity may reference those to outline alignment with requirements for this section.
-The 71 | P a g e response must:

-- a.
-Detail how the Eligible Entity will require prospective subgrantees to submit resumes for key management personnel. - b.
-Detail how it will require prospective subgrantees to provide a narrative describing their readiness to manage their proposed project and ongoing services provided.
+The response must: - a.
+Detail how the Eligible Entity will require prospective subgrantees to submit resumes for key management personnel. - Detail how it will require prospective subgrantees to provide a narrative describing their readiness to manage their proposed project and ongoing services provided.